jonnor/projects/printable-electronics/README.md

 Successful commercial use of additive manufacturing will likely require the same.
 Some additional challenges are introduced because of the currently still unmature/developing nature of the materials and processes.
-Designing ways to do effective & efficient QA on a low-quantity scale is seemingly an unsolved problem.
+Designing ways to do effective & efficient QA on a low-quantity scale is seemingly an unsolved and untackled problem.

 **Recycling**